15 self-care ideas to boost your routine

 Self-care can significantly lower levels of stress and improve your quality of life, according to one study.
 It can also make you more resilient and successful, say experts.
 “Think of self-care as acting as your own parent,” Wiley says.
 “You’re helping yourself become the healthiest, best version of you.”

 Although the basic components of self-care are the same, everyone’s version should look different.
 “Self-care involves learning what makes you feel good,” Seti says.
 Here are 15 ways to make yourself a priority—try a few, or use them as inspiration to come up with your own.

 Staying hydrated is key for energy, and vital to every system in your body.
-Water is crucial for your mind too: Research shows that dehydration causes a drop in mood and concentration.
-To increase your daily water intake, purchase a reusable water bottle, then fill it in the morning and carry it with you all day.
+But water is crucial for your mind too: Research shows that dehydration causes a drop in mood and concentration.
+To increase your daily water intake, treat yourself to a reusable bottle you love, then fill it in the morning and carry it with you all day.

 It’s smart to have a rotation of go-to meals that make it easy to eat well.
 But shaking up your standbys makes cooking and eating more enjoyable.
 To do it, experiment with unfamiliar ingredients (check out your local farmer’s market for ideas) and regularly try new recipes.

 More than a third of North Americans aren’t getting the recommended seven to nine hours of sleep that they need for their health.
 To get enough shut-eye, consider what time you have to wake up and work backward to set your bedtime.
 Aim to go to bed and wake up around the same time each day, even on weekends.